-It should be woven into your story as naturally as possible.
-This can be tricky, because when you’re writing, you want to make sure you’re getting all the exposition right so everything makes perfect sense to your reader.
+This can be tricky because when you’re writing, you want to make sure you’re getting all the exposition right so everything makes perfect sense to your reader.
 You don’t want leave them scratching their heads.

 What Is Exposition Of A Story

-Exposition is that part of a story where you explain to the audience all the background information they need to know to understand what’s going on in the story.
+Exposition is that part of a story where you explain the background information to the audience.

 It’s like the opening scenes of any book or movie: What is the setting?
 Who are the characters?
 What is the overall problem that needs to be solved?

 Exposition can take many forms, but at its most basic, it’s simply telling.
-If you’re telling a friend about a book you read, you would probably just say a few things like, “Well, there were these sisters who were orphans and they lived in New York and they were poor.”
+If you’re telling a friend about a book you read, you would probably just say something like, “Well, there were these sisters who were orphans and they lived in New York and they were poor.”

-You don’t spend a lot of time describing everything in great detail because your friend already has a good idea of what an orphan looks like and how people live in New York City.
-Instead, you just give her the basic information she needs to understand what’s going on.
+You don’t spend a lot of time describing everything in great detail because your friend already has a good idea of what an orphan is and how people live in New York City.
+Instead, you just give them the basic information they need to understand what’s going on.

 Exposition Examples In Writing

 Summary exposition is a brief explanation of the main idea of a passage.
-Summary exposition doesn’t give detailed descriptions or explanations but gives sufficient information to understand the general idea of it all.
+Summary exposition doesn’t give detailed descriptions or explanations but gives sufficient information to understand the general idea.

 It’s usually used at the beginning of a passage or before an important event happens.